kidde60/kidde60/README.md

 <h2>👋 Hi, I’m Kidde George William</h2>

-- 💻: I am currently enrolling a full-stack web development course at Microverse online cording school.
+- 💻: I am currently enrolled in a full-stack web development course at Microverse online cording school.
 - 👀 I’m interested in developing software applications and websites to solve real world problems.
 - 🌱 I’m constantly learning new software tools and technology.
 - 💞️ I’m looking to collaborate in the building of web & mobile applications.